 Purchasing a vehicle in a Chapter 13 Bankruptcy is different than buying a car under any other circumstances.
-There are a couple of extra steps in the process than there are for Chapter 7 Auto Loans, but if done correctly, you will still end up with a reliable vehicle that will help you rebuild your credit.
+There are a couple of extra steps in the process than for Chapter 7 Auto Loans, but if done correctly, you will still end up with a reliable vehicle that will help you rebuild your credit.

 The most unique concept of buying a car while in a Chapter 13 is that you will need to get approval from the bankruptcy court/trustee to buy a vehicle.
 In Washington, it is often called a Motion to Incur Debt.
-The motion usually will say something like this: “The debtor is allowed to finance up to $15,000 and have up to a $400 monthly car payment.”
+The motion usually will say something like this: “The debtor (you) is allowed to finance up to $15,000 and have up to a $400 monthly car payment.”

-For the better auto loan programs, it is important for your plan to be confirmed and then get a cheap auto insurance quotes for your vehicle.
+For the better auto loan programs, it is important that your plan is confirmed.
 It is still possible to buy a vehicle without your Chapter 13 plan being confirmed, however, you will typically need a larger down payment.
 The best loan programs all require that your Chapter 13 plan be confirmed.

 Here are some other things you need to know before shopping for a vehicle while in a Chapter 13 Bankruptcy:

 The lender will control the vehicle requirements.

 We have had customers waste 20-30 hours at dealerships because they wanted to shop for a vehicle.
 Even though we told them it was a bad idea, they kept coming back or going to other dealers.
 Then when they finally got the plan confirmed (as Prestige Financial requires) and the letter signed by the judge, they found out they did not qualify for any of the vehicles they were looking at.
 In fact, those particular customers needed $3000-4000 down to buy anything, and more to buy the vehicle they really wanted.